Increasing Access to Oral Health Care: Evaluating the Outcomes of a Community Health Specialist Program

 Early Childhood Caries (ECC) is an acute and virulent form of dental decay that destroys the primary dentition of infants and toddlers, resulting in devastating impacts to child development and well-being and lasting consequences into adulthood.
 Children afflicted with ECC can suffer from poor nutrition, failure to thrive, poor self-esteem, pain, infection, and even death.

-Using community-based participatory research, this groundbreaking partnership between Montana State University and researchers on the Fort Belknap Reservation examines the common problem of ECC among tribal and rural communities across Montana.
-Through cooperation with rural families, researchers hope to develop and implement an ECC-prevention program that can be community-centric, data-driven, and—most importantly—sustainable in rural settings of all kinds.
+Using community-based participatory research, this groundbreaking partnership between Montana State University and researchers on the Fort Belknap Reservation examined the common problem of ECC among Native communities.
+Through cooperation with rural families, researchers took crucial first steps toward developing and implementing an ECC-prevention program that can be community-centric, data-driven, and—most importantly—sustainable in rural settings of all kinds.

 Related Publications and Presentations (Selected)

 McKeon-Hanson, E., & Kinion, E. A tribal college and research university collaboration utilizing community based participatory research to address early childhood caries among American Indian children: A descriptive study, conceptual framework, and lessons learned.
 Manuscript submitted for publication.

 Kinion, E. (2016).
 We can't do it alone: Building interprofessional relationships.
 Presentation at the 2016 Montana Public Health Association Annual Conference, Billings, MT.